- Keyword = western americana

 Edition: First printing.

-Garden City, New York: Doubleday, 1969.
-SIGNED hardcover first edition - Back in the late 60's, Beagle and photographer Michael Bry spent a year traveling around California in a 1957 Volkswagon van, and this book, a very personal picture of a special time in California's history, was the result.
+Garden City, New York: Doubleday, 1969. dj.
+SIGNED hardcover first edition - In the late 60's, Beagle and photographer Michael Bry spent a year traveling around California in a 1957 Volkswagon van, and this book, a very personal picture of a special time in California's history, was the result.
 In addition to Bry's black and white photographs, it includes color photos by Ansel Adams, Philip Hyde and others.
 SIGNED by Beagle on the title page.
 Large format.
 List of photographs.
 252 pp.

 WE WERE 49ers!